Math

 Southwestern’s Honor Pledge: “I have acted with honesty and integrity in producing this work and am unaware of anyone who has not.”

-You may not use outside resources (textbooks, friends, family, search engines, online equation solvers, calculators etc.) while taking the ALEKS PPL Math Knowledge Assessment.
+You may not use outside resources (textbooks, friends, family, search engines, online equation solvers, calculators etc.) while taking the ALEKS PPL Math Knowledge Check.
 Using an unauthorized resource or cheating on the ALEKS PPL is a violation of the Southwestern University’s Honor Code and may result in disciplinary action.
-There is no benefit to cheating on the ALEKS PPL Math Knowledge Assessment – the goal of the assessment is to ensure adequate preparation for your math and/or chemistry courses which can lead to success in these and future courses.
+There is no benefit to cheating on the ALEKS PPL Math Knowledge Check – the goal is to ensure adequate preparation for your math and/or chemistry courses which can lead to success in these and future courses.

 What if I have problems with the software while I am using it online?